 Twelve items crossing several survey constructs have been selected to assess the level of engagement among individual employees.
-For this organization, 17% of employees are Highly Engaged, 25% are Engaged, 40% are Moderately Engaged, and 18% are Disengaged.
+For this organization, 20% of employees are Highly Engaged, 24% are Engaged, 43% are Moderately Engaged, and 13% are Disengaged.

 Highly Engaged employees are willing to go above and beyond in their employment.
 Engaged employees are more present in the workplace and show an effort to help out.
 Moderately Engaged employees are physically present, but put minimal effort towards accomplishing the job.
 Disengaged employees are disinterested in their jobs and may be actively working against their coworkers.

 For comparison purposes, according to nationwide polling data, about 30% of employees are Highly Engaged or Engaged, 50% are Moderately Engaged, and 20% are Disengaged.
 While these numbers may seem intimidating, they offer a starting point for discussions on how to further engage employees.
 Focus on building trust, encouraging the expression of ideas, and providing employees with the resources, guidance, and training they need to do their best work.

+People

-People Examining demographic data is an important aspect of determining the level of consensus and shared viewpoints across the organization.
+Examining demographic data is an important aspect of determining the level of consensus and shared viewpoints across the organization.
 A diverse workforce helps ensure that different ideas are understood, and that those served see the organization as representative of the community.
 Gender, race/ethnicity, and age are just a few ways to measure diversity.
 While percentages can vary among different organizations, extreme imbalances should be a cause for concern.

-35% Very Experienced (11+ years) 13% Did Not Answer Each figure represents about 5.6 employees.

 FOCUS FORWARD >>>

-5% INTEND TO LEAVE
+6% INTEND TO LEAVE

 Understand why people are leaving your organization by examining retention factors such as working conditions, market competitiveness, or upcoming retirement.

-13% CAN RETIRE
+15% CAN RETIRE

 This percentage of respondents indicated that they are or will be eligible for retirement within two years.